Best viewed on desktop computer

 Four panels in the Foyer of Mary Immaculate Center, Northampton, Pennsylvania.

 Reproduced from Color Proofs of the Cooke Publishing Company appearing in MARY IMMACULATE SEMINARY: a Memory Book 1939-1997.
 Text courtesy of Vincentian Archives, Philadelphia, Father John Carven, CM, Archivist.

-For closeup views of each panel, make selections below:
+For closeup views of the panels, click on each title below:

 Devotion to Mary

 In Vincent de Paul's youth there was no known shrine to our Blessed Mother in the region of Puy, neither at Buglose nor in a tree as pictured here.
 Nevertheless, he had for Mary a tender, filial devotion and wished that this devotion be one of the most sacred traditions of his sons and daughters.